And you thought working as a temp was bad — at least you don't have to provide emotional support to royalty when nature

 As you might imagine, grooms of the stool would often be rewarded with land and titles.

 Groom prestige reached its peak during the Tudor period.
 Henry VII’s servant, Hugh Denys, became a trusted fiscal policy advisor.
 Since then it became quite common for the groom of the stool to hold an unofficial position similar to that of treasurer.
-If you can handle shit, you can also handle a state’s finances, apparently.
+If you can handle feces, you can also handle a state’s finances, apparently.